- UCAS course code

 - Pollution and environmental processes;

-- Atmospheric science;
+- Atmospheric and climate science;

 - Ecology, evolution and conservation biology.

 We are a Department of environmental scientists, geologists, chemists, mathematicians, biologists, physicists and computer scientists, who work together to study the Earth and planets.
 Our degrees cover the full breadth of earth and environmental sciences, reflecting the main research themes that are fundamental to the work we do in the Department of Earth and Environmental Sciences.